dart-lang/sdk/docs/language/informal/toplevel-inference.md

 to have the type taken from the overridden setter parameter.

-A getter which overrides/implements both a setter and a getter is inferred to have the type taken from the overridden getter result type.
+A getter or final field which overrides/implements both a setter and a getter is inferred to have the type taken from the overridden getter result type.

 A setter which overrides/implements both a setter and a getter is inferred to have the type taken from the overridden setter parameter type.

-A field which overrides/implements both a setter and a getter is inferred to have the type taken from the overridden setter parameter type if this type is the same as the return type of the overridden getter (if the types are not the same then inference fails with an error).
+A non-final field which overrides/implements both a setter and a getter is inferred to have the type taken from the overridden setter parameter type if this type is the same as the return type of the overridden getter (if the types are not the same then inference fails with an error).

 Note that overriding a field is addressed via the implicit induced getter/setter